mbeveridge/Brownley_Analytics-Python/README.md

 * Pandas provides `loc` function to select specific rows & columns ...P.74
 * two ways to filter columns : index values, headings ...P.79
 * Pandas provides `drop` function to delete rows & columns ...P.85
+* to count the files and the rows & columns in each file : `glob` locates all pathnames that match a specific pattern. `os` contains useful functions for parsing pathnames ...P.91

 ## 3. Excel Files *[P.101-142]*